 And after writing more than 2000 words about my career mistakes, I thought: “Wow dude, you’ve made every single mistake you possibly could.”

 Anyway, I’ve cut out the obvious stuff and I made a list of my top 10 mistakes.
-I hope that one of the points is useful to you.
+I hope that one of the points is useful for you.

 1. Assuming That Your Career Is Linear